2018–19 Wyoming Cowgirls basketball team

 The 2018–19 Wyoming Cowgirls basketball team represented the University of Wyoming in the 2018–19 NCAA Division I women's basketball season.
 The Cowgirls were led by head coach Joe Legerski in his 16th and final season.
-The Cowgirls played their home games at the Arena-Auditorium in Laramie, Wyoming and were members of the Mountain West Conference.
+They played their home games at the Arena-Auditorium in Laramie, Wyoming and were members of the Mountain West Conference.
 They finished the season 25–9, 13–5 in Mountain West play, to finish in third place.
-They advanced to the championship game of the Mountain West tournament where they lost to Boise State.
-They received an at-large to the WNIT where they defeated Northern Colorado, South Alabama and Pepperdine in the first, second and third rounds before losing to Arizona in the quarterfinals.
+They advanced to the championship game of the Mountain West tournament, where they lost to Boise State.
+They received an at-large bid to the WNIT, where they defeated Northern Colorado, South Alabama and Pepperdine in the first, second and third rounds, before losing to Arizona in the quarterfinals.